Free Estimates!

 • Large kitchens: Dark colors, bold patterns, and contrasting hues

-Pro tip: Use vertical lines for emphasizing the height of the room and horizontal lines for emphasizing its width.
+Pro tip: Use vertical lines to emphasize the height of the room and horizontal lines to emphasize its width.

 The amount and type of lighting in your kitchen will greatly influence the perception of colors.
 Assess the amount of natural light coming through windows, as well as the intensity and position of artificial lighting sources.
 Use this information to make informed color choices: